A generalization of the Nakayama functor: Introduction

 is a Nakayama functor relative to $f_!\dashv f^*$, where $D:=\Hom_k(-,k)$ is the algebraic dual. \end{Example} This gives the classical Nakayama functor for a finite-dimensional algebra.
 For more examples see the end of Subsection \ref{Nakayama functors subsection}.
 In fact, for any commutative ring $k$, any $k$-linear abelian category $\cB$, and any small, $k$-linear, locally bounded and Hom-finite category $\cC$, the functor category $\cA=\cB^{\cC}$ has a Nakayama functor relative to an adjoint pair, see Theorem \ref{Theorem:5}.
 Such categories $\cC$ are also studied in \cite{DSS17}.

-If $f_!\dashv f^*$ has a Nakayama functor, then $f^*$ is both faithful and exact.
-Hence, if $\cD$ is abelian, then by Beck's monadicity theorem (see Theorem 4.4.4 in \cite{Bor94a}) we have an equivalence $\cD^{\sfT}\cong \cA$ commuting up to isomorphism with $f^*$ and the forgetful functor $U^{\sfT}\colon \cD^{\sfT}\to \cD$.
+The notion of a Nakayama functor relative to an adjoint pair can also be phrased in terms of monads and comonads.
+In fact, if $f_!\dashv f^*$ has a Nakayama functor, then $f^*$ is both faithful and exact.
+Hence, if $\cD$ is abelian, then by Beck's monadicity theorem (see Theorem 4.4.4 in \cite{Bor94a} or Theorem \ref{Weak Beck's monadicity} below) we have an equivalence $\cD^{\sfT}\cong \cA$ commuting up to isomorphism with $f^*$ and the forgetful functor $U^{\sfT}\colon \cD^{\sfT}\to \cD$.
 Here $\cD^{\sfT}$ is the Eilenberg-Moore category of the induced monad $\sfT$ on $\cD$ coming from the adjunction, see Example \ref{example:1} and Definition \ref{Eilenberg-Moore category}.
-It follows that up to equivalence a Nakayama functor relative to an adjoint pair arises from the Eilenberg-Moore category of a monad $\sfT$.
 We determine necessary and sufficient conditions on $\sfT$ for the existence of a Nakayama functor.

 \begin{Theorem}[Theorem \ref{Admissible adjunction theorem}] Let $\sfT$ be a monad on an abelian category $\cB$, let $\cB^{\sfT}$ be the Eilenberg-Moore category of $\sfT$, and let $U^{\sfT}\colon \cB^{\sfT} \to \cB$ be the forgetful functor with left adjoint $F^{\sfT}\colon \cB\to \cB^{\sfT}$.
 Then the adjoint pair $F^{\sfT}\dashv U^{\sfT}$ has a Nakayama functor if and only if there exists a comonad $\sfS$ and an ambidextrous adjunction $\sfS\dashv \sfT\dashv \sfS$. \end{Theorem} See Definition \ref{adjoint monads and comonads} for the notion of adjunction between monads and comonads.
 Note that it is not sufficient to just assume there exists an ambidextrous adjunction $S\dashv T\dashv S$ where $T$ is the underlying functor of $\sfT$, since the induced comonad structures on $S$ coming from the adjunctions $S\dashv T$ and $T\dashv S$ might be different.
 It follows from Beck's monadicity theorem and Theorem \ref{Admissible adjunction theorem introduction} that if $\cD$ is abelian and $f^*\colon \cA\to \cD$ is faithful and exact, then $f_!\dashv f^*$ has a Nakayama functor if and only if there exists a comonad $\sfS$ and an ambidextrous adjunction $\sfS\dashv \sfT\dashv \sfS$, where $\sfT$ is the induced monad on $\cD$ coming from $f_!\dashv f^*$.